 Medical treatment with careful nutrition and weight management is important but it's also important to use tools like psychotherapy and cognitive behavioural.
 Therapy to help the individual and his or her family structure a new relationship around food.

 For example, teaching a person to eat just a small amount of forbidden food and then consciously noticing the absence of severe consequences.
-Bulimia sometimes also treated with antidepressant medications like SSRIs or a selective serotonin reuptake inhibitors and typically a combination of therapy with the medication works best for severe cases.
+Bulimia sometimes also treated with antidepressant medications like SSRIs or selective serotonin reuptake inhibitors and typically a combination of therapy with the medication works best for severe cases.

 When somebody goes through cycles of binging and purging at least once a week for three months but a typically still normal weight or overweight.

 Most bulimics are already within their normal weight range whether age and height.
 Many recovered bulimics find they're able to lose and maintain a weight that is lower than they had when they were suffering once their bodies come back to balance with very little efforts.